 Figures from the Irish Nurse and Midwives Organisation (INMO) show that out of all patients being treated on trolleys, in waiting rooms, on chairs or whenever there is space across acute hospitals, UHL is consistently the worst.

-Over 1,350 patients were recorded by the INMO by December 2021 - an all-time annual record across all hospitals.
-This was an increase of over 300 from UHL’s 2020 figure.
+Over 1,350 patients were recorded by the INMO in November 2021.
+This was an increase of over 300 from UHL’s 2020 figure for the same month.

 Overcrowding in hospitals increases the risk of spreading infection and, at UHL, is making compliance with physical distancing a challenge, according to a recent inspection report by Health Information and Quality Authority (HIQA).